artyomsbr/ironpulse-privacy/index.md

 ## 7. In-App Purchases

-Iron Pulse offers an optional subscription, **Iron Pulse Plus**, plus a one-time Lifetime purchase.
+Strenos offers an optional subscription, **Strenos Plus**, plus a one-time Lifetime purchase.
 All payments are handled exclusively by Apple via StoreKit 2.
 We **never** see:

 - Your card number
 - Your billing address